SŪKKHIST BUDDHISM

 It belongs in the list – it deserves to be at the top of the list:

-To eradicate, correct, accomodate, or reverse the process of wanting or craving, worldly delight and pleasure, sensing panoramically is the optimal method.
-It is also can be used together with, as a sort of enzyme, enzymatically, with most forms of renunciation, letting go, devotion, worship, or love; meditation, prayer, or selflessness.
+To eradicate, correct, accommodate, or reverse the process of wanting or craving, worldly delight and pleasure, sensing panoramically is the optimal method.
+It can also be used, as a sort of enzyme, together with most forms of renunciation, letting go, devotion, worship, or love; meditation, prayer, or selflessness.

 With panoramic sensing, we can channel the first seed of attraction; and at least temporarily interrupt any once compulsive cravings.